AnySat: One Earth Observation Model for Many Resolutions, Scales, and Modalities: Method

 \section{Method}

-We first detail our proposed architecture (\cref{sec:archi}) and self-supervised training procedure (\cref{sec:training}).
-We then explain how to fine-tune the model for downstream tasks (\cref{sec:downstream}).
-A key motivation of this work is multi-dataset self-supervised training.
-For simplicity, we first explain how our model operates with a single multimodal dataset and then generalize it to multiple datasets.
+We first describe our proposed architecture (\cref{sec:archi}) and self-supervised training procedure (\cref{sec:training}).
+Then, we detail the fine-tuning and probing methods used for downstream tasks (\cref{sec:downstream}).
+Our work focuses primarily on multi-dataset self-supervised training.
+However, for clarity, we initially describe the method for a single multimodal dataset, later generalizing it to multiple datasets.